Unveiling the Binomial Distribution

 • Getting between 20% to 30% of Tails

-3. A large stock of light bulbs are analysed by a statistician, of which 5% are known to be faulty.
+3. A large stock of light bulbs are analyzed by a statistician, of which 5% are known to be faulty.
 If he picks up 5 bulbs at random, calculate the following probabilities.

 • Getting no faulty bulb